Phytelephas tenuicaulis: Phylogeny

 Phytelephas, or the vegetable ivory palms, are dispersed across South America.
 The clade has a total of eight species, and Phytelephas branches off to have six species.
 The phylogenetic relationships are not completely understood, so it is unclear which species of the vegetable ivory palms that P. tenuicaulis is most closely related to.
 However, it is believed to be the sister species of P. aequatorialis and P. tumacana.
-Both are located in the Chocó Rainforest.
+Both are located in the rainforests of the Tumbes–Chocó–Magdalena biodiversity hotspot.
 However, despite the differences in biogeography, they are all solitary species and closely share characteristics in their flowers and pollination mechanisms.

 Vicariance is one method to explain the distribution and differences in some of the vegetable ivory palms across South America.
 The main biogeographic barrier involved is the Andes Mountain range.
 During the Miocene period, the vicariance event that is believed to lead to biotic diversification is the Andes Uplift.
 Before the uplift, the present day Amazon, Magdalena, and Chocó Rainforests are believed to have been one large rainforest.
 This event impacted climate, species diversification, and furthermore, evolution.
 Today, Phytelephas tenuicaulis is considered one of the Amazonian species, whereas other palm species, P. aequatorialis and P. tumacana are of the Chocoan Rainforest region after the split.